huntdog1541/Chirp/Contributing.md

 * Minor and Major bug fixes
 * Modification of existing code to make it better or more efficient
 * Cross-platform code or ports of existing code
-* Additionsts to the language, that respect the existing grammar rules
+* Additions to the language, that respect the existing grammar rules

 <br>